Private Set Intersection: A Multi-Message Symmetric Private Information Retrieval Perspective: From PSI to MM-SPIR

 To solidify ideas, we state the variables defined so far explicitly over a specific example.
 Consider the example in Fig.~\ref{PSI_original}.
 Here, the entity $E_1$ has the set $\cp_1=\{a, b, c, d\}$ and the entity $E_2$ has the set $\cp_2=\{a, c, e, f, g, h\}$.
 Therefore, the intersection is $\cp_1 \cap \cp_2=\{a, c\}$.
 Let us assume that the alphabet, $\cp_{alph}$, for this example is $\cp_{alph}=\{a, b, c, d, e, f, g, h, i, j\}$ as shown in Fig.~\ref{PSI_transformation}.
 Then, the incidence vectors at the entities are $X_1=[1 ~ 1 ~ 1 ~ 1 ~ 0 ~ 0 ~ 0 ~ 0 ~ 0 ~ 0]$ and $X_2=[1 ~ 0 ~ 1 ~ 0 ~ 1 ~ 1 ~ 1 ~ 1 ~ 0 ~ 0]$, which are also shown in Fig.~\ref{PSI_transformation}.
 For this example, $P_1=4$, $P_2=6$, $K=10$, and $M=2$.
 Finally, the MM-SPIR is conducted over the replicated incidence vectors at the two entities as shown in Fig.~\ref{PSI_SPIR}.

 Without loss of generality, assume that $E_1$ initiates the PSI process. $E_1$ does not know $M$ in advance.
 The only information $E_1$ has is $\cp_1$.
 Consequently, $E_1$ wants to verify the existence of each element of $\cp_1$ in $\cp_2$ to deduce $\cp_1 \cap \cp_2$.
-Thus, $E_1$ needs to jointly and reliably download the bits $W_{\mathcal{P}_1}=\{X_2(j): j \in \cp_1\}$ by sending $N_2$ queries to the databases associated with $E_2$ and collecting the corresponding answer strings.
+Thus, $E_1$ needs to jointly and reliably download the bits $W_{\mathcal{P}_1}=\{X_2(j): j \in \cp_1\}$ by sending $N_2$ queries to the databases associated with $E_2$ and collecting the corresponding answers with the knowledge of $X_1$.
 Hence, we can write the reliability constraint as,

 Since $E_1$ is searching for the existence of all elements of $\cp_1$ in $\cp_2$ without leaking any information about $\cp_1$ to any individual database associated with $E_2$, the $E_1$ privacy constraint in \eqref{E1 privacy} dictates,